0xJs/RedTeaming_CheatSheet/README.md

 # RedTeaming General
 - Definition of Red Teaming by Joe Vest and James Tubberville:
 > Red Teaming is the process of using tactics, techniques and procedures (TTPs) to emulate a real-world threat, with the goal of measuring the effectiveness of the people, processes and technologies used to defend an environment.
+- OPSEC (Operations Security) is a process that identifies critical information to determine if actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of critical information.
+It's generally used to describe the "ease" by which actions can be observed by "enemy" intelligence.

 # Sources
 - Cloud: CARTP from Pentester Academy and breaching the cloud from antisyphon.